Last updated:

 |---|---|---|

-TDEE = BMR ร Activity Multiplier.
-Most people overestimate their activity level โ when in doubt, choose a lower category.
+TDEE = BMR × Activity Multiplier.
+Most people drastically overestimate their activity level — when in doubt, always choose a lower category.

-French chemist Antoine Lavoisier discovers that animals produce heat by oxidizing food, laying the groundwork for metabolism science.
+French chemist Antoine Lavoisier discovers that animals produce heat by oxidizing food, pioneering the foundation of metabolism science.

-James Arthur Harris and Francis Gano Benedict publish the first widely-used BMR formula based on 239 subjects at the Carnegie Institution of Washington.
+James Arthur Harris and Francis Gano Benedict publish the first groundbreaking BMR formula based on 239 subjects at the Carnegie Institution of Washington.

-Roza and Shizgal revise the original formula based on a larger population, correcting systematic overestimation biases in the 1919 version.
+Roza and Shizgal revise the original formula based on a larger population, eliminating systematic overestimation biases that plagued the 1919 version.

-A lean-mass-based formula is developed that accounts for individual differences in body composition, proving superior for athletic populations.
+Researchers develop a lean-mass-based formula that accounts for individual differences in body composition, proving superior for athletic populations.

-Large-scale studies validate Mifflin-St Jeor as the most accurate single formula for free-living adults, now the standard recommendation by the Academy of Nutrition and Dietetics.
+Large-scale studies validate Mifflin-St Jeor as the most accurate single formula for free-living adults, now the Academy of Nutrition and Dietetics' official recommendation.

-Once you know your TDEE (BMR ร activity level), you can set calorie targets for your goal and then distribute those calories across macronutrients.
+Once you know your TDEE (BMR × activity level), you can set precise calorie targets for your goal and then strategically distribute those calories across macronutrients.

-Preserves muscle during calorie deficit.
-Higher end (1.0g) for active individuals and those over 40.
+Powerfully preserves muscle during calorie deficit.
+Aim higher (1.0g) for active individuals and those over 40.

 Primary energy source.
 Higher for endurance athletes; lower for sedentary individuals or low-carb approaches.